ibm-cloud-docs/hs-crypto/provision.md

 5. **Optional**: In the **Tags** field, add tags to organize your resources.
 If your tags are billing related, consider writing tags as key:value pairs to help group related tags, such as `costctr:124`.
 For more information on tags, see [Working with tags](/docs/resources?topic=resources-tag#tag).
 6. Under **Number of crypto units**, select the number of crypto units that meets your performance needs.

   In a production environment, it is recommended to select at least two crypto units to enable high availability.
-If you select three or more crypto units, these crypto units are distributed among three supported availability zones in the selected region.
+If you select three or more crypto units, these crypto units are distributed among different supported availability zones in the selected region.
   {: important}
 7. Click **Create** to provision an instance of {{site.data.keyword.hscrypto}} in the account, region, and resource group where you are logged in.